bb2qqq/pythonstudy/tech_lab/bash_mania/bash_magic.md

 	  rsync -chavzP --stats user@remote.host:/path/to/copy /path/to/local/storage

 >	-c for checksum, -v for verbose, -P for progress, -h for human readable format, -z for compress, -a for archive mode
+>  Be careful!  -c option can check file diffs more exact, but the cost is this could slow the transfer significantly when transferring huge files.

 * Synchronize file from local to remote